Identification for Ignite! & Discover

 Appeal Due Dates:

-Appeals for the Ignite! program are due by the application deadline and should include an application for Ignite!
+Appeals for the Ignite! program are due by March 22, 2019, and should include an application for Ignite!
 Appeals for Discover are due by June 28 to ensure the request can be processed before Discover begins the following school year.
 Requests received during the school year will be processed within 30 days of the request unless additional testing is needed.
 Students entering Discover mid-year will be placed in the program at the start of the next unit.

 The selection process for Discover and Ignite! is done by the District Selection Committee.
 The selection committee consists of a team of at least two gifted specialists and the elementary gifted coordinator.
 The Gifted Education Specialist compiles the needed data on students in the talent pool for review by the District Selection Committee.
 The District Selection Committee reviews all students in the talent pool and determines which students meet criteria for identification for the Discover program and the Ignite! highly gifted program.
 The committee may also determine if there is a need for additional testing.